-Red Nose Day 2019: How Does It Work, Why Is It Being Criticized?
+Red Nose Day 2019: How Does It Work, And Why Is It Being Criticized?

 Comic Relief started Red Nose Day in 1985 in the U.K., where it's an every-other-year event and has raised $1.2 billion so far.

-In 2015, the event crossed over to the U.S., where it's become an annual event, with $150 million raised in its first four years.
+In 2015, the event crossed over to the U.S., where it has become an annual event, with $150 million raised in its first four years.

 Part of the appeal of Red Nose Day is that it makes people feel good, says David Bishai, a professor who specializes in economics and public health at Johns Hopkins University.
 "The red nose doesn't drag you into the dark side of the poor, showing you children with swollen bellies.
 That's not fun," he says.
-"The [campaigners] say: We understand there's terrible suffering in the world and we're doing something about it."
+"The [campaigners] say: We understand there's terrible suffering in the world, and we're doing something about it."

-The British controversy this year began in February, when Dooley was accused of being a "white savior" for posting photos of herself on her social media from the trip, including the one with a Ugandan boy.
-No White Saviors, a Uganda-based charity watchdog group, said Dooley put herself at the center of the narrative and made herself the "hero" of the story.
+The British controversy this year began in February, when Dooley was accused of being a "white savior" for posting on her social media photos of herself from the trip, including the one with a Ugandan boy.
+No White Saviours, a Ugandan-based charity watchdog group, said Dooley put herself at the center of the narrative and made herself the "hero" of the story.

-British member of parliament David Lammy continued the conversation in a viral thread on Twitter.
-"The world does not need any more white saviors," he wrote of Dooley, adding that Comic Relief's charity films "send a distorted image of Africa."
+British Member of Parliament David Lammy continued the conversation in a viral thread on Twitter.
+"The world does not need any more white saviours," he wrote of Dooley, adding that Comic Relief's charity films send "a distorted image of Africa."

 Dooley responded to Lammy on Twitter, writing: "I saw projects that were saving lives with the money."